pmbanda/Java-Projects/README.md

 Run the downloaded installer (e.g., "jdk-8u{xx}-windows-x64.exe"), which installs both the JDK and JRE.
 By default, the JDK will be installed in directory "C:\Program Files\Java\jdk1.8.0_xx", where xx denotes the latest upgrade number; and JRE in "C:\Program Files\Java\jre1.8.0_xx".

-For novices, accept the defaults.
-Follow the screen instructions to install JDK and JRE.

 Check the JDK installed directory by inspecting these folders using File Explorer.
 Take note of your JDK installed directory, which you will need in the next step.

 JDK_Path.png
-I shall refer to the JDK installed directory as <JAVA_HOME>, hereafter, in this article.

 Step 3: Include JDK's "bin" Directory in the PATH